6 Types of Customers and How to Approach Them

 You can try tools like Juphy to track keywords and monitor other negative social media engagements without switching between different platforms.

 Then, make follow-ups.
-Once you find the customer, reach them, understand their complaints and offer different solutions to win them over.
+Once you find the customer, reach them, understand their complaints, and offer different solutions to win them over.
 Show them you care about their feelings and make sure they leave the conversation happy.

 6. Impulse Customers

-Customers that buy on the spur of the moment despite having no intention of purchasing your products, or any products for that matter, are the impulse customers.
+Customers who buy on the spur of the moment despite having no intention of purchasing your products, or any products for that matter, are the impulse customers.
 They make purchases on the spur of the moment, so the fewer steps are taken, the greater the chance for them to purchase your service or product.

 This customer profile includes the type of customers who tend to buy a product if they find it good and useful at the moment of shopping.